Euclidean Jordan Algebra (3) - Linear Transformations

 written by jjycjn 2015.
 3. 29.
 11:36

-$$ \begin{aligned} L_a(x) & := a \circ x, \\ P_a(x) & := (2L_a^2 - L_{a^2})(x) = 2a \circ (a \circ x) - a^2 \circ x, \end{aligned} $$ for all $x \in V$.
-These transformations are linear and self-adjoint on $V$.
-In the following example, we describe these transformations in the Euclidean Jordan algebras defined in the above.
+La(x):=ax,Pa(x):=(2La2La2)(x)=2a(ax)a2x, for all xV.
+These transformations are linear and self-adjoint on V. In the following example, we describe these transformations in the Euclidean Jordan algebras defined in the above.

 Example 4.

-1. For $\mathbb{R}^n$, the above transformations are given by $L_a(x) = a \ast x$ and $P_a(x) = a^2 \ast x$.
-Here, note that $x \ast y$, a component-wise product, can be regarded as $ \operatorname{Diag}(x)y$ where $\operatorname{Diag}(x)$ denotes a diagonal matrix of size $n$ whose diagonal entries are the entries of $x$.
+1. For Rn, the above transformations are given by La(x)=ax and Pa(x)=a2x.
+Here, note that xy, a component-wise product, can be regarded as Diag(x)y where Diag(x) denotes a diagonal matrix of size n whose diagonal entries are the entries of x.

-2. For $\mathcal{S}^n$, the above transformations are given by $L_A(X) = \frac{1}{2}(AX + XA)$ and $P_A(X) = AXA$.
+2. For Sn, the above transformations are given by LA(X)=12(AX+XA) and PA(X)=AXA.

-3. For $\mathcal{L}^n$, the above transformations are
+3. For Ln, the above transformations are

-In any Euclidean Jordan algebra $V$, one con define automorphism groups in the following way:
+In any Euclidean Jordan algebra V, one con define automorphism groups in the following way:

-A linear transformation $\Gamma : V \rightarrow V$ is a (symmetric) cone automorphism if $\Gamma(V_+) = V_+$.
+A linear transformation Γ:VV is a (symmetric) cone automorphism if Γ(V+)=V+.
 Such automorphism is automatically invertible.
-The set of all cone automorphisms of $V$ is denoted by $\operatorname{Aut}(V_+)$.
-Is is immediate that $\operatorname{Aut}(V) \subseteq \operatorname{Aut}(V_+)$.
-Moreover, if $\Gamma \in \operatorname{Aut}(V_+)$, then so are $\Lambda^{-1}$ and $\Lambda^{\top}$.
+The set of all cone automorphisms of V is denoted by Aut(V+).
+Is is immediate that Aut(V)Aut(V+).
+Moreover, if ΓAut(V+), then so are Λ1 and Λ.

 Example 5.

-2. For $\mathcal{S}^n$, it is known that corresponding to any $\Lambda \in \operatorname{Aut}(\mathcal{S}^n)$, there exists an orthogonal matrix $U \in \mathbb{R}^{n \times n}$ such that $\Lambda(X) = UXU^{\top}$ for all $X \in \mathcal{S}^n$.
-Also, for $\Gamma \in \operatorname{Aut}(\mathcal{S}_+^n)$, there exists an invertible matrix $Q \in \mathbb{R}^{n \times n}$ such that $\Gamma(X) = QXQ^{\top}$ for all $X \in \mathcal{S}^n$.
+2. For Sn, it is known that corresponding to any ΛAut(Sn), there exists an orthogonal matrix URn×n such that Λ(X)=UXU for all XSn.
+Also, for ΓAut(S+n), there exists an invertible matrix QRn×n such that Γ(X)=QXQ for all XSn.

-3. For $\mathcal{L}^n$, it is known that any algebra automorphism $\Lambda$ can be written as $\Lambda = \left( \begin{smallmatrix} 1 & 0 \\ 0 & U \end{smallmatrix} \right)$, where $U$ is an $(n-1) \times (n-1)$ orthogonal matrix.
-The explicit description of $\operatorname{Aut}(\mathcal{L}_+^n)$ is not known, yet.
-However, $\Gamma \in \operatorname{Aut}(\mathcal{L}_+^n)$ if and only if there exists $\mu > 0$ such that $\Gamma^{\top}J\Gamma = \mu J$, where $J = \operatorname{diag}(1, -1, \ldots, -1) \in \mathbb{R}^{n \times n}$.
+3. For Ln, it is known that any algebra automorphism Λ can be written as Λ=(100U), where U is an (n1)×(n1) orthogonal matrix.
+The explicit description of Aut(L+n) is not known, yet.
+However, ΓAut(L+n) if and only if there exists μ>0 such that ΓJΓ=μJ, where J=diag(1,1,,1)Rn×n

-A linear transformation $\Phi : V \rightarrow V$ is said to be orthogonal if $\left< \Phi(x),\, \Phi(y) \right> = \left< x,\, y \right>$ for all $x, y \in V$.
-The set of all orthogonal linear transformations is denoted by $\operatorname{Orth}(V)$.
+A linear transformation Φ:VV is said to be orthogonal if Φ(x),Φ(y)=x,y for all x,yV.
+The set of all orthogonal linear transformations is denoted by Orth(V).

-A linear transformation $\Phi : V \rightarrow V$ is is doubly stochastic if $\Phi$ is positive (i.e., $\Phi(V_+) \subseteq V_+$), unital (i.e., $\Phi(e) = e$), and trace preserving (i.e., $\operatorname{tr}(\Phi(x)) = \Phi(x)$ for all $x \in V$).
-We denote the set of all doubly stochastic linear transformations by $\operatorname{DS}(V)$.
+A linear transformation Φ:VV is is doubly stochastic if Φ is positive (i.e., Φ(V+)V+), unital (i.e., Φ(e)=e), and trace preserving (i.e., tr(Φ(x))=Φ(x) for all xV).
+We denote the set of all doubly stochastic linear transformations by DS(V).

-For a Euclidean Jordan algebra $V$, the followings hold:
+For a Euclidean Jordan algebra V, the followings hold:

-• The positivity of $\Phi : V \rightarrow V$ is equivalent to that of $\Phi^{\top} : V \rightarrow V$.
+• The positivity of Φ:VV is equivalent to that of Φ:VV.

-• When $V$ carries a canonical inner product, the trace preserving (unital) property of $\Phi$ is equivalent to the unital (trace preserving) property of $\Phi^{\top}$.
-In particular, $\Phi$ is doubly stochastic if and only if its transpose is doubly stochastic.
+• When V carries a canonical inner product, the trace preserving (unital) property of Φ is equivalent to the unital (trace preserving) property of Φ. In particular, Φ is doubly stochastic if and only if its transpose is doubly stochastic.

-• When $V$ carries a canonical inner product, it is known that $\operatorname{Aut}(V) = \operatorname{Aut}(V_+) \cap \operatorname{Orth}(V)$.
-Furthermore, if $V$ is simple, we have $\operatorname{Aut}(V) = \operatorname{Aut}(V_+) \cap \operatorname{DS}(V)$.
+• When V carries a canonical inner product, it is known that Aut(V)=Aut(V+)Orth(V).
+Furthermore, if V is simple, we have Aut(V)=Aut(V+)DS(V).

 ::